jae-finger/jae-finger.github.io/_posts/2023-08-01-new-site-who-dis?.md

 # 🚀 Greetings, Human Visitors! 🚀

 🤖 Welcome sequence activated.
-I am Jon, just a regular human male, and I am pleased to compute that you have landed on this digital data hub, also known as a "blog".
+I am Jon, just a regular human male, and I am pleased that you have landed at this digital hub, also known as a "blog".

-💡 My ~circuits~ brains are buzzing with anticipation of future data transmissions.
+💡 My organic circuits are buzzing with anticipation of the future.

 😂 In the spirit of human entertainment, please observe this [humorous sequence of moving pixels](https://media.giphy.com/media/3o7bu3XilJ5BOiSGic/giphy.gif).